ankitpokhrel/pack/README.md

 ### Pack

-A small utility to create archives while ignoring any hidden files/folders.
-You can additionally pass a config file with the list of patterns to ignore.
+A small utility to create archives while ignoring any hidden or unnecessary files and folders.
+It uses git style pattern matching.

 #### Install